ADD-SP/ngx_waf/README.md

 make deps     # install the pinned cbindgen, the other dependency is cargo make build    # build nginx with the static module in test/nginx-<version>
-make test     # the Rust unit tests and the nginx integration tests
+make test     # the Rust unit tests and the nginx integration tests make test-e2e # the end to end checks, with one worker and with four
 ```

 A stable Rust toolchain (with cargo) and the development files of